 Right-click on the Explorer key, select New > Key, and name it Advanced.

 Then, you need to create a REG_DWORD value.
 For that, right-click on the Advanced key, select New > DWORD (32-bit) Value, and set the name as PersistBrowsers.

 After that, double-click on this REG_DWORD value and set the Value data as 1.

 Click the OK button and restart your computer.

 However, if you want to disable this feature, you need to set the Value data as 0.

-	How do I restore a folder back to its original location?
+How do I restore a User folder in Windows 11?